 In comparison, qualitative insights allow for diverse scientific viewpoints, cultural and political nuances, and evolving societal attitudes towards climate change to be incorporated under different futures.
 By engaging with literature, news, leader and expert opinions, the implicit assumptions within quantitative models through the historical data can be articulated to investors.
 For example, the context behind the design and implementation of major policy developments such as the Paris Agreement or US Inflation Reduction Act are important to describing the evolution and trajectory of a global net-zero scenario.

-Including qualitative insights into climate scenario design and the overall interpretation of the implication of its results reflects, anticipates and explores key material shifts in public opinion, policy priorities and societal values.
+Including qualitative insights into climate scenarios and the overall interpretation of the implication of its results reflects, anticipates and explores key material shifts in public opinion, policy priorities and societal values.
 Without qualitative insights, the means and channels needed for such societal shifts might be overlooked, resulting in incomplete and potentially inaccurate climate scenarios and subsequently, an increased risk of misguided investment decisions.

 Encompassing all key drivers of climate scenarios, short- and long-term